 With my blonde hair and blue eyes, I could easily pass for a German.
 But as soon as I open my mouth and speak English, or even worse, attempt to speak in my very childlike German, it’s immediately apparent that I’m not German but a foreigner in their land.
 This almost always leads to “Woher kommst du?”
 (Where are you from?).
 Of course, I say “Ich komme aus Kanada!” and the reaction is almost always the same – it starts with a delighted gasp, followed by a big toothy smile, and “Ohhhhh Canada!
 I love Canada.
 Why did you come to Germany?
 I’d never leave Canada.”
-I’m not sure what us Canadians have done to garner such a darling reputation around the world (Justin Trudeau’s look has certainly helped), but like it or not, we’re a universally loved country.
+I’m not sure what we Canadians have done to garner such a darling reputation around the world (Justin Trudeau’s look has certainly helped), but like it or not, we’re a universally loved country.

 As with anyone who chooses to live abroad, you unwittingly become an informal ambassador for your country.
-I once even spoke on a panel of Canadians at a 150th anniversary Canada Day celebration here in Berlin.
-While I could talk for hours about the challenges of living in Canada, such as expensive rents, outrageous tuition fees, high costs of childcare, I thought I’d put together this list of essential things you need to know before you travel to Canada.
-I hope this guide full of practical tips (and some humorous stories) will help prepare travellers for their first visit to my home and native land.
+I once even spoke on a panel of Canadians at a 150th-anniversary Canada Day celebration here in Berlin.
+While I could talk for hours about the challenges of living in Canada, such as expensive rents, outrageous tuition fees, and high costs of childcare, I thought I’d put together this list of essential things you need to know before you travel to Canada.
+I hope this guide full of practical tips (and some humorous stories) will help prepare travelers for their first visit to my home and native land.

 What You Need to Know Before You Travel to Canada

 So what are the things you need to know before you travel to Canada?